finagle29/DBSP_DRP/README.md

 It is built on top of [PypeIt](https://github.com/pypeit/PypeIt).
 DBSP_DRP automates the reduction, fluxing, telluric correction, and combining of the red and blue sides of one night's data.
-It adds two GUIs to allow for easier control of your reduction:
+It adds several GUIs to allow for easier control of your reduction:
 - select which data to reduce, and verify the correctness of your FITS headers in an editable table GUI
 - manually place traces for a sort of manually "forced" spectroscopy with the `-m` option
+- after manually placing traces, manually select sky regions and tweak the FWHM of your manual traces

 ## Prerequisites
 DBSP_DRP's dependencies are detailed in [environment.yml](environment.yml).